GovTechSG/techpass-user-docs/docs/techpass-account-types.md

 - Domain name
 - Email address format

-Refer to the below table to know more.
+Refer to the below table to know what type of TechPass account is assigned to you.

 | Domain | Email format | TechPass  type | TechPass ID format |